Home News&Events Blog What is Secure Boot? Requirement for Windows 11

 What is Secure Boot?

-Secure boot is a computer security tool that only allows validated programs to run upon computer start up.
-This protocol ensures that unauthorized programs, specifically malicious rootkits, do not run at computer start up to bypass anti-virus software detection.
-This feature is mandatory to install the latest operating systems, Windows 11, as it is a part of the UEFI (Unified Extensible Firmware Interface) or BIOS prerequisite for Windows 11 installation.
-It is not a requirement for older versions of Windows, like Windows 10 IoT 2021 LTSC, but is necessary for industrial enterprise applications.
+Secure boot is a security feature that only lets approved software run when a computer starts up.
+This helps ensure that unauthorized programs, especially harmful rootkits, cannot start up with the computer and avoid detection by antivirus software.
+To install the latest operating system, Windows 11, secure boot must be enabled as it is a required part of the UEFI (Unified Extensible Firmware Interface) or BIOS settings.
+While it's not needed for older Windows versions like Windows 10 IoT 2021 LTSC, it's crucial for industrial enterprise applications.

 How does Secure Boot Work?

-• Signature Database (DB) The signature database contains the public keys and certificates of trusted firmware components, operating system bootloaders, such as the Microsoft operating system loader, UEFI applications, and UEFI drivers.
+• Signature Database (DB): This database holds the public keys and certificates of trusted firmware, operating system loaders like Microsoft’s, and various UEFI applications and drivers.

-• Revoked Signature Database (DBX)The revoked signature database contains hashes of malicious and vulnerable components, compromised keys, and compromised certificates, blocking them from being executed to protect your system.
+• Revoked Signature Database (DBX): This database lists hashes of known harmful or vulnerable components, including compromised keys and certificates, preventing them from running and safeguarding your system.

-• Platform Key (PK) The platform key establishes a trust relationship between the system owner and the firmware in the BIOS, controlling access to the KEK Database.
+• Platform Key (PK): The platform key builds a trust link between the system owner and the BIOS firmware, regulating who can update the KEK Database.

 Why is it useful for Industrial Edge Applications?